ucsc-ospo/ucsc-ospo.github.io/content/authors/drin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - University of California Mentors
+# I assume I'm not a reproducibility mentor?
-- Summer of Reproducibility Mentors
+# - Summer of Reproducibility Mentors
 ---
 Aldrin is a PhD student at UC Santa Cruz, working on research at the intersection of bioinformatics, storage systems, and data management.
 He has an M.S. in computer science